 11 Tips to improve your credit score for a mortgage

-Your credit rating not only affects whether your mortgage application is successful - it influences how much your monthly repayments will be, too.
+Your credit rating not only affects whether your mortgage application is successful - it can influence how much your monthly repayments will be, too.
 That’s why it’s essential to improve your credit score before you apply for a mortgage.

 Improving your credit score is one of the most effective things you can do to prepare for a mortgage application – but it takes time, so you need to be prepared to chip away at this slowly.